Wonderful Days - a Memory of Westgate on Sea.

 A trip to Birchington to the icecream palour we would ask for a Knickerblocker glory just because of the name.

-In the caravan during the evenings the adults would play pontoon and the winnings each night would be put in a jar, on the last night of the holiday the winnings were divided between my sister and I we would be then taked to Dreamland and let loose we felt very rich.
+In the caravan, during the evenings, the adults would play pontoon and the winnings each night would be put in a jar.
+On the last night of the holiday the winnings were divided between my sister and I we would then be taken to Dreamland and let loose - we felt very rich.

-Another treat was a plat of cockles 6d
+Another treat was a plate of cockles - 6d

-It took over 4 hours to get to Westgate by road pre M2 from London.
-I would look for the Sunderland Flying boat moored at Rochester and there was a compertion to spot the sea first.
-In recent years I saw the decline in Westgate but now am pleased tit has come back.
+It took over four hours to get to Westgate by road, pre M2 from London.
+I would look for the Sunderland Flying boat moored at Rochester and there was a competition to spot the sea first.
+In recent years I saw the decline in Westgate but now am pleased that it has come back.

-I remember the big American flying boat holed its self on a rock and had to beach its self on the big ramp (now gone) by Pavs.
+I remember the big American flying boat holed itself on a rock and had to beach itself on the big ramp (now gone) by Pavs.

-We also called into a chip shop tucked in side road over the level crossing and by a bag of bits which were the bits of batter that had fallen off when cooking.
+We also called into a chip shop tucked in a side road over the level crossing and buy a bag of bits which were the bits of batter that had fallen off when cooking.

-I just wonder if the 1955 phots were taken in August we might be in them.
-You could always find us as my mother always sat at the top of the small ramp by Pavs. it was her spot.
+I just wonder if the 1955 photos were taken in August - we might be in them.
+You could always find us as my mother always sat at the top of the small ramp by Pavs - it was her spot.